 Getting Around In Oman

-There are several transport options in Oman, including affordable and reliable public transport.
+Oman has several transport options, including affordable and reliable public transport.

-If you decide to drive, you can use a UK licence, but only if valid for at least a year.
+If you decide to drive, you can use a UK licence only if valid for at least a year.
 Newer drivers have to take a test for an Omani driving permit.

 Buses link every part of Oman, from Sohar, a port town up in the north, to Salalah 620 miles to the south.
 Mwasalat, the government-owned provider, runs the buses.